phaubertin/jinue/doc/syscalls/send.md

 On success, this function returns the size of the reply in bytes (in `arg0`).
 On failure, it returns -1 and an error number is set (in `arg1`).

-If the function fails with error number [JINUE_EPROTO](../../include/jinue/shared/asm/errno.h), it means the receiving thread replied with an error number by calling [REPLY_ERROR](reply-error.md).
+If this function fails with error number [JINUE_EPROTO](../../include/jinue/shared/asm/errno.h), it means the receiving thread replied with an error code by calling [REPLY_ERROR](reply-error.md).
 In that case, the error code specified to [REPLY_ERROR](reply-error.md) is set in `arg2`.